uzvarUA/uzvarUA/README.md

 ***
 - [ ]Categorically Denied Modifications

-Any modification or client that has any of the following features is automatically banned from Zeqa without exception:
+*Any modification or client that has any of the following features is automatically banned from Zeqa without exception*:

 - [ ] Any form of hacked client
 - [ ] Modifications or proxies that allow you to join Bedrock servers from the Minecraft: Java Edition client